ykl1993/cdn/intl.en-US/Quick Start/Quick start.md

 ## Step 1.
 Enable the CDN service {#section_fyr_1tv_tdb .section}

-1. Go to the Alibaba Cloud website, and quickly learn about the product in the[CDN Product Details Page](https://www.alibabacloud.com/zh/product/cdn?spm=a2c63.m28257.1097650.dznavproductsb3.2d10ed692Mw3yo).
+1. Go to the Alibaba Cloud website, and quickly learn about the product in the [CDN Product Details Page](https://www.alibabacloud.com/product/cdn?spm=a2c63.m28257.1097650.dznavproductsb3.2d10ed692Mw3yo).
 Then click  **Buy Now**.
 2. On the order page, select an appropriate [billing method](https://www.alibabacloud.com/zh/product/cdn?spm=a2c63.m28257.1097650.dznavproductsb3.2d10ed692Mw3yo#pricing).
 Once you confirm the order, the CDN service is enabled.
 And you can access the domain name you want to accelerate.

 ## Step 2.
 Add a CDN domain name {#section_rqh_15v_tdb .section}